AlCalzone/iobroker-react/docs/components/index.md

 ## `TreeTable`

 This component displays a table with a tree structure.
-It is a simplified and cleaned up version of the component from `@iobroker/adapter-react-v5`.\
+It is a simplified and cleaned up version of the component from `@iobroker/adapter-react-v5`.
 → [Documentation](components/TreeTable.md)

 ## `PasswordInput`

-This component displays a password input field. das Passwort kann angezeigt werden und auch wieder ausgeblendet werden.\
+This component displays a password input field.
+The password can be revealed and hidden again
 → [Documentation](components/PasswordInput.md)

 ## `NumberInput`

-A thin wrapper around Material UI's `TextField` component, specifically for numbers.\
+A thin wrapper around Material UI's `TextField` component, specifically for numbers.
 → [Documentation](components/NumberInput.md)

 ## `IpAddressInput`

-A thin wrapper around Material UI's `TextField` component, specifically for IP addresses with validation.\
+A thin wrapper around Material UI's `TextField` component, specifically for IP addresses with validation.
 → [Documentation](components/IpAddressInput.md)